gustavo-r-nunes/testeJava1/README.md

 --------------------------------------------------------------------------------------------

-### My first code writen in Java for learning reasons, where I reinforced my knowledge about:
+### My first code written in Java for learning reasons, where I reinforced my knowledge about:
 + Classes,
 + Atributtes,
 + Constructors,